Annual Security Report/Clery Statistics.

 Students, faculty and staff are strongly encouraged to sign-up to receive emergency notifications by entering their telephone numbers in the Emergency Notification section of the Drew homepage at: www.drew.edu/Treehouse The Emergency Notification System allows for up to two phone numbers, cell or land lines, to be entered by every student or member of the community.
 This information, along with the assigned Drew e-mail account, is utilized by the Blackboard Connect system to provide notification, as appropriate to the device selected, via text messages, email and phone calls to registered individuals within the University community.
 Additionally, non-University visitors may be notified via public address announcements issued by the Department of Public Safety via speakers in the Ehinger Student Center, Tilghman House and the Commons.
 The Drew Communications Office posts messages concerning emergencies to the University website.
 In the event an incident occurs that may affect the surrounding community, area residents around Madison receive emergency notifications via the Nixle communications system controlled by Madison Police Department.
 Drew community members may sign up for Nixle notification at: www.Nixle.com.

 The Department of Public Safety Director, or designee, will also issue a timely warning to the University community for Clery Act crimes against persons and property or dangers that occur on-campus or immediately adjacent to the campus, or on longer-term University rented property that are reported to campus security authorities or local police agencies, and are considered by Drew to represent a serious or ongoing threat to students and employees.
-The Director of Campus Safety and Security, in consultation, if possible, with the Vice President of Campus Life and Student Affairs, the Dean of Students, the Director of Residence Life, and/or Director of Legal Affairs, will determine if a situation rises to the level of the need for campus notification.
+The Director of Public Safety, in consultation, if possible, with the Vice President of Campus Life and Student Affairs, the Dean of Students, the Director of Residence Life for Student Engagement, and/or Director of Legal Affairs, will determine if a situation rises to the level of the need for campus notification.
 Again, Drew’s emergency notification system, as described above, will be utilized for the issuance of these warnings.
 Issuance of notifications may be delayed if it would compromise efforts to respond to the threat.

 The University’s Emergency Response Plan includes information about: Incident Teams; University operating status parameters; incident priorities and performance expectations; shelter-in-place and evacuation guidelines; and local contingency and continuity planning requirements.
 Individual University Departments and offices are responsible for developing contingency plans and continuity of operations plans for their staff and areas of responsibility.
 The University conducts emergency response exercises each year, including table top exercises, field exercises, and tests of the emergency notification systems on campus.
 These tests are designed to assess and evaluate the emergency plans and capabilities of the institution.